-Important Do NOT connect a PS/2 mouse to the keyboard port.
+- Important Do NOT connect a PS/2 mouse to the keyboard port on units with the PCA-6135 386 CPU card.
 This port is only intended to be used as a keyboard port.
 If you need to connect a mouse to the PowerStation, you must use a serial mouse.
-See Connecting a serial mouse on page 18 for more information.

-Note PC/XT keyboards will NOT function with the PowerStation.
+See Connecting a serial mouse on page 18 for more information. - Note PC/XT keyboards will NOT function with the PowerStation.